easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_03_external_modules.md

 EasyBuild supports the use of modules that were not installed via EasyBuild.
 We refer to such modules as [external modules](https://docs.easybuild.io/en/latest/Using_external_modules.html).
-These modules do not define the `EBROOT*` and `EBVERSION*` environment variables that EasyBuild would define and uses internally in several easyblocks and some easyconfig files.
+External modules do not define the `EBROOT*` and `EBVERSION*` environment variables that EasyBuild would define and uses internally in several easyblocks and some easyconfig files.

-This feature is used extensively on Cray systems to interface with the Cray PE (which comes with its own modules and cannot be installed via EasyBuild):
+External modules are used extensively on Cray systems to interface with the Cray PE (which comes with its own modules and cannot be installed via EasyBuild):
 [external modules can be used as dependencies](https://docs.easybuild.io/en/latest/Using_external_modules.html#using-external-modules-as-dependencies), by including the module name in the dependencies list,